 Skip to content

 Ingest threat reports of any length using remember_report().
-ZettelForge chunks content on sentence boundaries, runs the two-phase extraction pipeline on each chunk, deduplicates against existing notes, and stores published-date metadata for temporal queries.
+ZettelForge chunks content on sentence boundaries, runs the two-phase extraction pipeline on each chunk, deduplicates against existing notes, and stores the publication date as temporal metadata so you can query by time later.

 Prerequisites